-Chrome browser extensions can add extra security or other tools to the out-of-the-box functionality of the browser.
-They’re useful and easy-to-install.
+Chrome browser extensions can add extra tools to the out-of-the-box functionality of your browser.
+They’re useful and easy to install.
 Sometimes too easy.
-In reality, people often install Google Chrome extensions then forget about them.
-The extension quickly becomes a useless piece of software taking up space on your device.
+Truth is, most people install Google Chrome extensions then forget about them.
+The extension quickly becomes a useless piece of software taking up space on the device.
 And opening a potential security risk.

-You should periodically review the extensions you’ve installed on Chrome, and uninstall the ones you’re no longer using.
+It’s best practice to periodically review your Chrome extensions, and uninstall the ones you’re no longer using.
 This will both improve your device performance and help safeguard your data.
-In this short article, we’ll show you how to uninstall extensions, find ones that might be hidden on your device, and cover some basic best practices.
+In this article, we’ll show how to uninstall extensions, find ones that might be hidden on your device, and cover some basic best practices.

 How to uninstall an extension on Chrome